 It is not hard to find landscaping companies who will improve your curb appeal.
 You can ask for a referral from family or friends or research online.

 2. Give your entryway a facelift

 If you have excess items in your home, get rid of them.
 You may throw them away, give them away, sell them, or put them in storage.
-Consider replacing big furniture with smaller ones because big pieces of furniture make a room appear small.
+Hosting a yard sale is a great way to make some money while decluttering your home.
+Also, consider replacing big furniture with smaller ones because big pieces of furniture make a room appear small.
 Too much clutter will make it hard for buyers to envision themselves residing in that house.
 Most families can follow the rule of thumb to remove 50% of the household items.